facebook (temporarily) bricked my site

 databakkes.be - free Belgian company lookup.
 1.9M companies. now with 100ms redirects.

-if you’re here because meta-externalagent is destroying your server: you’re not alone. check your logs. move your redirects up. cache your static data. and maybe send zuck the hosting bill. hope you’re not on vercel.
+if you’re here because meta-externalagent is hammering your server: you’re not alone. check your logs. move your redirects up. cache your static data. and if you’re doing SSR on node, remember it’s single-threaded. hope you’re not on vercel.

 hit me up on X (Twitter) if you have the same problem.